Dear reader of ADxS.org, please excuse the disruption.

 5.2.
 Corticosteroid receptor hypothesis of depression¶

-The “corticosteroid receptor hypothesis of depression” states that the HPA axis hyperfunction of melancholic depression is caused by a disturbance of the negative feedback to cortisol (cortisol as the last hormone of the HPA axis has, among other things, the task of switching the HPA axis off again; this function is disturbed), which is associated with a change in the mineralocorticoid (MR) and glucocorticoid (GR) receptors.5098
+The “corticosteroid receptor hypothesis of depression” states that the HPA axis hyperfunction of melancholic depression results from a disorder of the negative feedback to cortisol (cortisol as the last hormone of the HPA axis has, among other things, the task of switching the HPA axis off again; this function is disordered) which is accompanied by an alteration of the mineralocorticoid (MR) and glucocorticoid (GR) receptors.5098

 Prolonged hypercortisolism (too much cortisol) can trigger downregulation of the amount and sensitivity of MR and GR receptors99 or cause a genetic change in the structure or function of the receptors.100